ac524/anthonyteaches/guides/Git-Workflow.md

 The first step to any work in a collaborative project is to create a unique [branch](https://www.atlassian.com/git/tutorials/using-branches) for the work that you want to complete.

-**Before creating your branch** there are few important steps to make sure you are ready to create a branch new branch.
+**Before creating your branch** there are few important steps to make sure you are ready to create a new branch.

-*First*, ensure you are current on the main branch.
+*First*, ensure you are currently on the main branch.
 The best way to do this is with a quick `git branch` command.
 This will list all your local branches, with your *current branch* highlighted in green.

 ![Example git branch command showing a list of branches with one highlighted in green with and arrow pointing to it with the text Current branch indicated in green](./assets/git-workflow/git-branch-example.jpg)